poolik/bench9000/readme.md

 This writes data to `reference.txt`.

-You can then compare against this reference point multiple times:
+You can then compare against this reference point multiple times using `compare-reference`:

     bench9000 --config benchmarks/default.config.rb compare-reference jruby-1.7.18-noindy jruby-1.7.18-indy